 The Melbourne Neuroscience Institute provides a diverse and fascinating program for Year 10 students seeking work experience.
 Students may visit any number of laboratories which could include bionics, neural engineering, disorder-based laboratories (Parkinson's disease, Alzheimer's disease, multiple sclerosis, epilepsy, etc), imaging facilities, etc. Students may take part in varied activities, including dissections, experiments, and other hands-on activities, but also learn a lot about the scientific process, obtaining grants and science in the 'real-world'.

 The application process is now closed for 2018.
-Students will be informed about whether the outcome of their application on 9 February 2018.

 Australian Brain Bee Challenge